mF2C/resource-bootstrap/README.md

 ## Usage and testing

-Add JSON resources to `resources/{services,}` as they would be send to CIMI manually.
+Add JSON resources to `resources/{services,session-templates}/` as they would be send to CIMI manually.
+Special resources, processed manually, are in `resources/special/`

 To test, run the container locally and point it to a running instance of mF2C from the outside: